DBSE-teaching/isee2018-Codefathers/docs/_posts/2018-05-27-system-design.md

 Firstly we will look through how the application will  behave in one certain scenario.

 The case scenario is as follows: The publisher is creating a tracking by filling the corresponding form and choosing his followers and then publish it.
 After that the tracking details along with the follower list that are actively following the publisher right now.
 The publisher doesn't arrive in his destination on time, that is why a a prompt will appear in the publisher's screen so that he can chose if he wants to abort the opeation and explain with a message the reason or continue and recalculate.
-The publisher does not respond and therefore the follower will be notified tha user is unresponsive.
+The publisher does not respond and therefore the follower will be notified tha user is ugit nresponsive.
 We can see this behaviour in the following diagrams

 ![Sequence Diagram]({{site.baseurl}}/images/systemDesign/sequence-d.jpg " ")